-Lame-ducks, also-rans, epic failures – as we Brits know it’s all about the taking part.
-Hapless and hopeless, they run and jump and sled and swim without any chance of winning but still, they try, accepting defeat as gracefully as possible.
+Lame-ducks, also-rans, epic failures – as we Brits know it’s all about taking part.
+Hapless and hopeless, they run and jump and sledge and swim without any chance of winning but still, they try, accepting defeat as gracefully as possible.

 Yes, not everyone can be an Olympic athlete but that doesn’t stop some people trying.

 But just who are the all-time great Olympic failures who captured our hearts?

 Eddie soared to glorious failure in the 1988 Winter Olympics as Britain’s only ski-jumper.
 There’s no doubt that Eddie was a good skier, narrowly missing selection for the British downhill skiing team in the 1984 Games and he could ski-jump.

 VAVE SPORTS OFFER

 At the time of the 1988 Winter Olympics, Eddie held the British ski-jumping record.
 He was ninth in the world for amateur speed skiing reaching speeds of over 100 miles an hour, and the stunt skiing world record holder after jumping 10 cars and 6 buses.